UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Campaign Updates Action Center

-Experimenters are douching, poisoning, force-feeding, starving, radiating, bleeding, suffocating, beheading, and dissecting animals, purportedly to establish health claims used to market blueberries and other common foods to consumers.
-PETA has fired off a letter to U.S. Secretary of Agriculture Tom Vilsack urging him to end this senseless cruelty and abolish what effectively amounts to a draconian tax on farmers to pay for these cruel tests.
-(In 2020, we sent a similar letter to his predecessor, Sonny Perdue.)
+Experimenters are douching, poisoning, force-feeding, starving, radiating, bleeding, suffocating, beheading, and dissecting animals, purportedly to establish health claims used to market blueberries, watermelons, and other common foods to consumers.

-Funding for these worthless and deadly experiments comes from a portion of the hundreds of millions of dollars in annual fees that farmers are required to pay to agricultural commodity research and promotion (R&P) boards, whose boards of directors are appointed by the U.S. Department of Agriculture (USDA).
-These fees—levied on agricultural commodity producers, handlers, processers, importers, and others—totaled $885 million in 2016 alone, according to the U.S. Government Accountability Office.
+Funding for these worthless and deadly experiments comes from a portion of the hundreds of millions of dollars in annual fees that farmers are required to pay to agricultural commodity research and promotion (R&P) boards.
+These fees—levied on agricultural commodity producers, handlers, processors, importers, and others—totaled $885 million in 2016 alone, according to the U.S. Government Accountability Office.

-Many of the 21 R&P boards overseen by the USDA waste some of these fees paid by farmers on horrific experiments on animals for marketing agricultural commodities.
+Many of the 21 R&P boards waste some of this money on horrific experiments on animals for marketing agricultural commodities.
 Here are just two:

-- The U.S. Highbush Blueberry Council funded an experiment in which experimenters fed rats strawberries or blueberries, forced them to perform a series of stress-inducing tests (including grabbing wires while suspended, walking and balancing on accelerating rotating rods, and swimming in a maze), repeatedly injected them with a chemical, and killed and dissected them.
-Five rats were killed before the end of the experiment due to excessive weight loss, likely caused by stress.
+- The U.S. Highbush Blueberry Council paid experimenters to feed rats strawberries or blueberries, force them to perform a series of stress-inducing tests (including grabbing wires while suspended, walking and balancing on accelerating rotating rods, and swimming in a maze), repeatedly inject them with a chemical, and kill and dissect them.
+Five rats were killed before the experiment even ended due to excessive weight loss, likely caused by stress.

-More than 2,600 sensitive and intelligent mice, rats, and pigs were used in harmful and invasive tests funded by agricultural commodity R&P boards between 2015 and 2019.
+More than 2,600 sensitive and intelligent mice, rats, and pigs were used in harmful and invasive tests funded by R&P boards between 2015 and 2019.

-The results of these experiments were used to market commonplace agricultural products that have a long and safe history of human consumption.
-Instead of torturing animals in crude experiments, safe and effective human studies and other advanced, non-animal methods that would have yielded human-relevant results could have been pursued instead.
+These experiments were used to market common products that have a long and safe history of human consumption.
+Instead of torturing animals, safe and effective human studies and other advanced, non-animal methods that yield human-relevant results can be used.

-The results of these tests on animals are neither applicable to humans nor required by law.
-Nonhuman animals are scientifically inappropriate stand-ins for humans in this type of research, in part because of the vast physiological differences between species.
+The results of experiments on animals are neither applicable to humans nor required by law.
+Other animals are scientifically inappropriate stand-ins for humans, in part because of the vast physiological differences between species.

-Following discussions with PETA, the Hass Avocado Board and the National Mango Board have agreed to end funding for animal tests, as have dozens of major food and beverage manufacturers.
-It’s time for the USDA and the R&P boards to do the same.
+Following discussions with PETA, the Hass Avocado Board, the National Mango Board, and the National Watermelon Promotion Board agreed to end funding for tests on animals, as have dozens of major food and beverage manufacturers.

-Please take action and help PETA keep up the pressure on the USDA and the R&P boards to prohibit gouging farmers with fees that fund inhumane, junk-science animal tests.
+Please take action and help PETA keep up the pressure on R&P boards to prohibit gouging farmers with fees that fund inhumane, junk-science experiments on animals.

-You can do so by sending polite comments to the following person:
+You can do so by sending polite comments to the following:

 Tim Lust